Truck Drivers and Disqualifying Medical Conditions

 By Michael Verna on March 13, 2019

-The Federal Highway Administration (FHWA) estimates that large truck traveled 288 million miles in 2016.
+The Federal Highway Administration (FHWA) estimates that large trucks traveled 288 million miles in 2016.
 These tractor-trailers are essential for goods and supplies to be delivered across the country.
 With so many miles covered, it’s important that all truck drivers be healthy enough to perform the job, which involves long hours behind the wheel.
 That’s why the Federal Motor Carrier Safety Administration (FMCSA) has ruled that certain medical conditions will prevent people from operating a commercial truck.

 Experienced Walnut Creek, CA attorneys Richard T. Bowles and Michael P. Verna would like to consider how certain medical conditions can lead to large commercial truck accidents.
 We can go over your legal rights in a collision case in more detail during a consultation at Bowles & Verna LLP.